-We have studied the nonlinear elastic response of novel metamaterials obtained by confining pentamode layers with stiff plates.
+We have studied the nonlinear elastic response of novel metamaterials obtained by stiffening sfcc pentamode layers with confinement plates.
 We observed that the infinitesimal mechanisms exhibited by the examined systems in the small displacement regime switch to a stiffening lateral force vs. lateral displacement response under large displacements (Sect.
 3).
-Such geometrically nonlinear behavior, which is also found in different lattice structures [32-34], can be finely adjusted by playing with the bending rigidity of the nodes and the number of layers (cf. Sect.
+Such geometrically nonlinear behavior, which is also found in different lattice structures [32]-[34] and triple friction pendulum bearings [20][21], can be finely adjusted by playing with the bending rigidity of the nodes and the number of layers (cf. Sect.
 3.2).